NuclearHazard Fission Kit Hardware Setup

 If the RXs are not recognized by RotorHazard, wiggle the carrier cards and repower the timer.

-NuclearHazard Core Kit Software Setup
+NuclearHazard Fission Kit Software Setup (Method 1/2)

 Make sure the timer is powered with the XT60.
 If you power the Pi directly, the rest of the timer will not have power and that will cause problems.